Our top priority is to make sure your fruits and veggies arrive fresh

 Why?
 When temps rise, we’ll place an ice pack in your harvest.
 We do this because produce is sensitive to temperature and doesn’t like environmental changes!
-We pack our boxes in a 50 degree room, so we put the ice packs in there to keep the produce cool and fresh!
+We pack our boxes in a 50 degree room, so we put the ice packs in there to keep the produce cool and fresh.
 We’ll do our best to ensure temps remain consistent for your beautiful fruits and veggies.
 We'll also include the ice pack if you have a perishable add on (ie: eggs or dairy) in your harvest.

 What’s it made of?
-They’re filled with non-toxic gel.
+They’re filled with non-toxic, water-based gel.
 The outer layer is made of plastic.

 Why?
 This paper keeps the produce from falling all over each other.
 You won't have to wonder what happens when there are grapes and a butternut squash in your harvest.
 We need to protect the little guys, too!
 Plus, the crinkle paper helps absorb moisture from the ice packs.

 What’s it made of?
 A combination that uses post consumer recycled material.

 What do I do with it?
 Place in your curbside recycling bin!

 Why?
 Because certain items, such as arugula or green beans, are fragile and will arrive damaged if we pack them loosely!
 We only bag or encase items that 100% need it.

 What’s it made of?
 You guessed it, plastic!